 The Geology Club at the University of North Dakota was organized in 1937.
-The purpose of the club was to further interest in the field of geology and to provide opportunities for the exchange of ideas.
-The organization was inactive during World War II, although it was re-organized in 1946.
-The need for another organization with a national affiliation to expedite contact with other geologists was felt; hence, the Beta Zeta Chapter of Sigma Gamma Epsilon was chartered on October 21, 1950.
+The purposes of the club were to further interest in the field of geology and to provide opportunities for the exchange of ideas.
+The organization was inactive during World War II, although it reorganized in 1946.
+The need for another organization with a national affiliation to expedite contact with other geologists was felt, hence, the Beta Zeta Chapter of Sigma Gamma Epsilon was chartered October 21, 1950.

-Membership was open to any registered UND student majoring in Geology, Geologic Engineering, or any branch of the Earth Sciences.
-Members needed to have completed seventeen semester hours in these fields, as well as attain a grade point average of at least 3.0 on a 4.0 scale.
-According to the By-Laws, the final decision on prospective membership was based on “their enthusiasm for the Science; it is deemed important that a candidate for active membership shall have the ability to mingle socially with his fellow man.”
+Membership was open to any registered student majoring in Geology, Geologic Engineering, or any branch of the earth sciences.
+Members needed to have completed 17 semester hours in these fields and have a grade point average of 3.0 or greater.
+According to the bylaws, the final decision on prospective membership was based on “their enthusiasm for the Science; it is deemed important that a candidate for active membership shall have the ability to mingle socially with his fellow man.”